-Software engineers must interact effectively and listen to others’ ideas if they want their expertise to be recognised.
+Software engineers must interact effectively and listen to others’ ideas if they want their expertise to be recognized.

 Today, collaborating and achieving a common goal is key to project success.
-Software engineers must interact effectively and listen to others’ ideas if they want their expertise to be recognised.
+Software engineers must interact effectively and listen to others’ ideas if they want their expertise to be recognized.

 Understanding the process allows them to plan, prioritise, react to unanticipated events, and overcome the challenges that come with every project.